don-smith/sounds/README.md

 - `,b` evaluates the current block or selected text
 - `K` still launches the docs for the word under the cursor

+If you aren't me and curious how I did this, you can find the settings in my [vim config](https://github.com/don-smith/dotfiles/blob/204e55595454fb2fd83be4afb3a01cf2756a5d89/config/nvim/init.vim#L155)

 I also have to remember to run `:SClangStart` after I open a file.
 (Yes, these notes are for future me.)
 I also use [tmux](https://github.com/tmux/tmux) to manage multiple terminals.
 So if I want to move SuperCollider's logging pane, I need to:

 1. Create the new pane with: `Ctrl-b c`